Olivia Pichardo

-Olivia Pichardo is a baseball player for Brown University.
-She is the first woman to play Division I baseball.
+Olivia Pichardo (born February 26, 2004) is an American baseball player for Brown University.
+She is the first woman to play NCAA Division I baseball.

 Early life

-Pichardo has played baseball since kindergarten.
-She played varsity baseball in high school.
+Pichardo was born in Queens, New York.
+She began playing baseball in kindergarten, and played varsity baseball in high school.
 She also played on the Next Level Baseball travel team, as well as the Atlantic Collegiate Baseball League's New York Crush.
 She also interned for the New York Mets in their amateur scouting department.

 College career

-In November 2022, as a freshman, Pichardo became the first woman named to an NCAA Division I baseball roster, when she made the Brown University team as a walk-on.
-In March 2023, she made history again by being the first woman to have a plate appearance, when she pinch-hit.
+In November 2022, as a freshman, Pichardo became the first woman named to an NCAA Division I baseball roster when she made the Brown University team as a walk-on.
+In March 2023, she became the first woman to play in an NCAA Division 1 baseball game, when she pinch-hit.

+In July 2023, she became the first woman to hit a home run while playing in the Hamptons Collegiate Baseball League; she was playing for the Sag Harbor Whalers.

+Pichardo was signed to the 2024 roster of the Dubois County Bombers, a summer collegiate baseball team, making her the first woman to be signed to that team’s roster.